Crime required for impeachment? Not so, say legal experts

 Even Trump’s attorney general, William Barr, wrote in a June 2018 memo before he was nominated for the Cabinet post that Congress could impeach presidents who abused their power.

-Democrats contend that Trump’s abuse of power — pressing Ukraine for an investigation into a Trump Democratic rival, Joe Biden, at the same time Trump’s administration withheld hundreds of millions of dollars in military aid — is a “quintessential impeachable offense.”
+Democrats say Trump’s abuse of power — pressing Ukraine for an investigation into a Trump Democratic rival, Joe Biden, at the same time his administration withheld millions of dollars in military aid — is a “quintessential impeachable offense.”
 They say the Founding Fathers intentionally created a flexible standard of bad acts that could result in impeachment, and that Trump’s acts in this instance are the framers’ “worst nightmare.”

 The Constitution’s framers seemed more preoccupied by the notion of a president’s “faithfulness to the office” than on the precise acts that would merit impeachment, said Kent Greenfield, a Boston College constitutional law professor.